Phillnes/CISC-187/Activities/Activity-1.md

 ## Question 4

 A search looking for every instance of an element in an array will not stop at finding the first one, and so will look through the entire array.
 A counter will be included that has 1 added to it for every found instance.
-If the array has N elements, the number of searches will be N. If a counter is updated for each search find, the result will be N plus the number of times "apple" appears in the array.
+If the array has N elements, the number of searches will be N. For the example given in the question of searching for "apple," if a counter is updated for each search find, the result will be N plus the number of times "apple" appears in the array.

 ## Question 5